K–12 School and Youth Groups

 Self-guided visits are available for groups of 10 to 60.
 Groups must be accompanied by adult chaperones over the age of 18, with a minimum of two chaperones per 15 students.
 Self-guided visits must be reserved at least two weeks in advance.
 We cannot guarantee admission to groups without confirmed reservations, due to space restrictions in the Museum.

 Docent-led tours provide an interactive view of our permanent exhibition, Revolution: The First 2000 Years of Computing.

-Docent-led tours last approximately one hour and are available for groups of 10 to 30 students, accompanied by at least two adult chaperones over the age of 18 per 15 students.
+Docent-led tours last approximately 45 minutes and are available for groups of 10 to 30 students, accompanied by at least two adult chaperones over the age of 18 per 15 students.
 Docent-led tours must be reserved at least eight weeks in advance.
 Transportation subsidies are available for Title 1 schools.

 Interactive workshops enable students in grades 3 through 12 to take a deeper look at computer history in ways that are specific to